amrikarisma/Mazduino/Readme.md

 # Mazduino
-*Mazduino Compact* is compatible with firmware from rusEFI and can also be used with Speeduino.
+*Mazduino ECU* is compatible with firmware from rusEFI and can also be used with Speeduino.
 For tuning and configuration, you can use the Tuner Studio software.

 ## Mazduino ECU Compact